Requirements for a Doctorate in Mathematics

-- Taking and passing a written qualifying exam in two of the three areas.
+- Taking and passing qualifying exams in two of the three areas.

 - Complete at least 9 quarter-courses in advanced mathematics in addition to the core courses.
 At least two of these must be in discrete mathematics (combinatorics, logic, complexity and computability).

 - Pass a candidacy examination consisting of an oral presentation to a committee of mathematics faculty describing the proposed thesis research and the area of research it belongs to.